 The Alternatives review process draws upon scholars in many different societies.
 Authors are therefore strongly encouraged to ensure that submissions are accessible to a broad cross-cultural, interdisciplinary, and theoretically sophisticated audience.

-In general, articles should be of 8,000 to 9,000 words in length.
+A typical article for this journal should be between 8,000 and 10,000 words in length.
 However, longer as well as shorter articles will be published if justified by the content of the contribution.
 Review articles are limited to 5,000 words in length.

 Manuscripts should be submitted electronically via email or mailed on a disk.
 Text and tables must be submitted in a standard word processing format, and any figures should be saved at high-resolution in TIF, JPEG, or PDF format.

 The first page of the typescript should bear the title of the paper, together with the name(s) and affiliation(s) of the author(s), and e-mail address(es).
 The second page of the typescript should contain an abstract, 4-5 keywords, and short author biographies.
 The third page should repeat the title, followed by the main body of the text.

 All headings should be placed on the lefthand side of the text, with a double-line space above and below.
 Primary headings should be typed in CAPITALS; secondary heads should be typed with Initial Capital Letters; and subsidiary headings should be indicated with an initial (a), (b), (c), and so on.